pyOpenSci/handbook/governance/structure.md

   * Dependabot pull requests
   * Pre-commit CI updates
 * Approve and merge automated data file updates:
   * Automated data file updates.
-Our [metrics](https://www.pyopensci.org/metrics) and [website](https://github.com/pyopensci.github.io/) are updated automatically using a GitHub action workflow that is supported by the pyosMeta Python package discussed above.
-A cron job runs this workflow daily to weekly and opens a pr.
-These pr's can be updated at whatever frequency is needed but should be updated at least once or twice a month.
+Our [metrics](https://www.pyopensci.org/metrics) and [website](https://github.com/pyopensci.github.io/) are updated automatically using a GitHub Actions workflow that is supported by the pyosMeta Python package discussed above.
+A cron job runs this workflow daily to weekly and opens a PR.
+These PRs can be updated at whatever frequency is needed but should be updated at least once or twice a month.
 * Ensure the smooth operation of pyOpenSci's technical infrastructure

 #### Triaging issues and pull requests